-When an agency determines that an investment in spatial data warrants the gathering of detailed information about the positional accuracy of those data, that agency shall use the methodology described in the NSSDA to determine the accuracy measure.
-That agency shall then report the results of the accuracy testing process using the format prescribed in the standard.
+When an agency determines that an investment in geospatial data warrants the documented evidence of its positional accuracy, that agency shall use this standard to determine the accuracy measure.
+That agency shall then report the results of accuracy testing using the format prescribed in the standard.
 It is recommended that agencies integrate this standard into new system designs whenever possible.

 How will compliance be measured?

-Evidence of compliance will be determined based on reports of satisfactory presentation of accuracy information in metadata accompanying a tested spatial data set.
+Evidence of compliance will be determined based on reports of satisfactory presentation of accuracy information in metadata accompanying a tested geospatial data set.

-The Minnesota Governor's Council on Geographic Information has developed an implementer's guide to the NSSDA.
-A copy of the Positional Accuracy Handbook; Using the NSSDA to measure and report geographic data quality may be obtained by pointing your web browser to: http://server.admin.state.mn.us/.
 The handbook describes how positional accuracy can be measured and reported for databases that contain geographic features like roads, rivers and property lines.
 Five practical examples illustrate the process using databases developed at Minnesota Departments of Transportation and Natural Resources, the city of Minneapolis, Washington County and Lawrence Mapping.
-Copies of the handbook may be downloaded in PDF format (33 pages; 920K) or an electronic order for a paper copy may be placed at this site.
-All the mathematics needed to calculate vertical and horizontal accuracy statistics are made easy with Excel worksheets that can also be downloaded from this site.
+All the mathematics needed to calculate vertical and horizontal accuracy statistics are made easy with Excel worksheets that can also be downloaded from the link above.

 Further information about this standard may be obtained from the Minnesota Geospatial Office (MnGeo); 300 Centennial Building; 658 Cedar Street; St. Paul, MN 55155; phone: 651-201-2499; email: email@example.com.